-gRPC is a lightweight open-source RPC framework.
-It was originally developed by Google, with 1.0 being released in August 2016.
-Since then, it's gained a lot of attention as well as a wide adoption.
+gRPC is a lightweight, open-source RPC framework.
+It was originally developed by Google, with version 1.0 released in August 2016.
+Since then, it's gained much attention and wide adoption.

-In comparison to JSON, which is transmitted as human-readable text, gRPC is binary, making it both faster to transmit and more compact.
-In the benchmarks we've seen between gRPC and JSON-based REST, gRPC has proved to be a lot faster than it's more traditional counterpart.
-The messages and services used for gRPC are described in .proto files, containing Protocol Buffers (protobuf) definitions.
+Whereas JSON transmits as human-readable text, gRPC is binary.
+The binary format makes data transfer faster and more compact.
+In the benchmarks we've seen, gRPC has proved much faster than REST, gRPC's more traditional, JSON-based counterpart.
+The messages and services used for gRPC are described in .proto files, containing definitions for Protocol Buffers (protobuf).